Aerobraking: Spacecraft missions

 In May 1993, aerobraking was used during the extended Venusian mission of the Magellan spacecraft.
 It was used to circularize the orbit of the spacecraft in order to increase the precision of the measurement of the gravity field.
 The entire gravity field was mapped from the circular orbit during a 243-day cycle of the extended mission.
 During the termination phase of the mission, a "windmill experiment" was performed: Atmospheric molecular pressure exerts a torque via the windmill-sail-like oriented solar cell wings, the necessary counter-torque to keep the probe from spinning is measured.

 In 1997, the Mars Global Surveyor (MGS) orbiter was the first spacecraft to use aerobraking as the main planned technique of orbit adjustment.
 The MGS used the data gathered from the Magellan mission to Venus to plan its aerobraking technique.
 The spacecraft used its solar panels as "wings" to control its passage through the tenuous upper atmosphere of Mars and lower the apoapsis of its orbit over the course of many months.
 Unfortunately, a structural failure shortly after launch severely damaged one of the MGS's solar panels and necessitated a higher aerobraking altitude (and hence one third the force) than originally planned, significantly extending the time required to attain the desired orbit.
 More recently, aerobraking was used by the Mars Odyssey and Mars Reconnaissance Orbiter spacecraft, in both cases without incident.

 In 2014, an aerobraking experiment was successfully performed on a test basis near the end of the mission of the ESA probe Venus Express.

 In 2017–2018, the ESA ExoMars Trace Gas Orbiter performed aerobraking at Mars to reduce the apocentre of the orbit, being the first operational aerobraking for a European mission.

+Mars Lander Mission is a future mission by ISRO, which is proposed to use aerobraking to reduce its apoapsis.